colincadams/attendance/README.md

 ### Configuration File

 The configuration file must be a .csv with the columns first name, last name, id.
-The member csv is provided (config.csv).
+A sample configuration csv is provided (sample_config.csv).

 ### Output File

 You must supply the name that the output file will be saved under.
 The columns of this file are first name, last name, attended (true/false).
+A sample output is provided (sample_att.csv).

 ## Notes

-In the current implementation, the output isn't written until the end.
-This means that if the script crashes, all input and records are lost.
-We will explore having the input stored in a temporary file, so that it can be restored, or the session can be resumed in the future.
+In the current implementation the output file isn't written until the end.
+This means that if the script crashes all input and records are lost.
+We will explore having the input stored in a temporary file so that it can be restored or the session can be resumed in the future.